TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/InlineCode.rst

    superscript        ``:superscript:`superscripted```                  :superscript:`superscripted`
    t, title-reference ``:t:`Design Patterns```                          :t:`Design Patterns`                         The :title-reference: role is used to describe the titles of books, periodicals, and other materials.
    ================== ================================================= ============================================ ===

+2. As an alternative, you can use the default text role for small inline code snippets, but it is better to use specific textroles.
+However, if no textrole exists, you may use this to mark the text.

+   Surround the code by *single backticks* and don't start or end the code with whitespace.
+Example: Type ```2 + 2 = 4``` to get `2 + 2 = 4`
+   as result.

+3. Just write the code as it is.
+This may make the text more difficult to read.
+   Use your common sense.

 When to Use Literal Code \`\`...``